• Skip to primary navigation

 Orange red sauce in a frying pan from above

-• Use high heat – You need to fry the oyster mushroom shreds on high heat otherwise the liquid they release will not evaporate.
-In that case, the mushrooms will be cooked rather than fried.
-They will turn out soft, but not crispy.
-In our experience, oyster mushrooms release less moisture than button or portobello mushrooms, but still, high heat is what you need in this recipe.
+• Use high heat – Fry the oyster mushroom shreds on high heat, so the mushrooms are really fried rather than cooked.
+In our experience, oyster mushrooms release less moisture than cremini or portobello mushrooms, but still, high heat is what you need in this recipe.

 Penne pasta with yellow bell pepper slices, brown mushroom shreds and spring onion rings in a creamy red sauce in a large frying pan